-In 2019-20 the University undertook comprehensive review of assessment processes and practices informed by SUMS Consulting.
-The review focused on reducing the success gaps for our target student groups leading to the development of measures that include: University wide adoption of anonymous marking to address perceptions of marking bias particularly amongst BAME students; a review of assessment scheduling with a focus on spreading the assessment load over the academic year to reduce assessment anxiety particularly amongst students with mental health disabilities; shorter reassessment period with more focused support for students who have to retake assessments (disproportionally affects our target student groups); a shift towards active, practice based assessment practices which support students with more vocational entry qualifications such as BTECs.
-Outcomes of the review were implemented from 2019-20.
-Adjustments were made in response to required changes arising from the pandemic, including a 'no detriment' policy in 2020/21 and some continued measures in 2021/22.
-We will undertake an implementation evaluation in 2022-23.
+In 2019-20 the University will initiate a comprehensive review of assessment processes and practices informed by SUMS Consulting.
+The review will focus on reducing the success gaps for our target student groups leading to the development of measures that include: University wide adoption of anonymous marking to address perceptions of marking bias particularly amongst BAME students; a review of assessment scheduling with a focus on spreading the assessment load over the academic year to reduce assessment anxiety particularly amongst students with mental health disabilities; shorter reassessment period with more focused support for students who have to retake assessment gluents (disproportionally affects our target student groups); a shift towards active, practice based assessment practices which support students with more vocational entry qualifications such as BTECs.
+Outcomes of the review will be implemented from 2019-20 through to 2021-22.
+We will undertake an initial implementation evaluation in 2020-21, a findings review in 2021-22, and a full impact evaluation in early 2023-24.
 Evaluation will comprise numerical analysis for causal links and process evaluation of new practices and will involve qualitative analysis in partnership with students.